 Effective 1/1/03, September 11 is added as a holiday.
-Effective upon the ratification date of the agreement succeeding the agreement which expired June 30, 2018, Juneteenth is added as a holiday.

 25.2 Payment for holidays, except birthday, shall be made annually in December of each year.
 The December payment is for the holidays that have occurred since the date of the previous December payment.
 Newly hired personnel shall be paid on the basis of date of hire and number of above holidays occurring after said date of hire.
 Duty assignment on a holiday shall not affect holiday pay.
 Employees who are on disability leave on the date of the holiday shall accrue and be paid holiday pay.